 The studios were named after the author of the Wheel of Time novel series, Robert Jordan.

-Other locations used around the Czech Republic have included Jindřichův Hradec, Letohrádek Hvězda, Barrandov Studios and Karlova Koruna Chateau.
+Other locations used around the Czech Republic included Jindřichův Hradec, Letohrádek Hvězda, Barrandov Studios and Karlova Koruna Chateau.

 Meanwhile, season 2 was also filmed in Morocco at CLA Studios, Marrakech and Dakhla, and in the Puglia region of Italy, as well as in Calanchi Di Aliano and Ginosa.
-Filming has also reportedly returned to the Canary Islands for season 2.
+Filming also returned to the Canary Islands for season 2.

 Check out more of our Fantasy coverage or visit our TV Guide or Streaming Guide to find out what to watch tonight.
+For more from the biggest stars in TV, listen to The Radio Times Podcast.

 Authors